| PathEngine home | previous: | next: |

 Building the source code requires a reasonably standard compliant compiler (e.g. a recent version of GCC), with C and C++ standard libraries installed.

-Python build scripts are provided with the platform specific code archives for the following platforms (by 'platform code'):
+Python build scripts are provided with the platform specific code archives for the following platforms (by platform code, see Source Code Packages)):

-These platform specific archives then include platform specific code directories, plus python build scripts and xml project configuration files.
+These platform specific archives then include platform specific code directories, plus python build scripts and text files with a list of source files to be included for each project.

 Where more than one of the above packages is installed files will be repeated and it is ok for these to be overwritten.